Important points to remember during an interview and examples of what not to do: The secret to success is in your mindset

 ① I want you to be natural and I want to know your sincerity.

-Of course, it is true that a certain amount of preparation is important.
+Of course, it's true that some preparation is important.

 ② I think it's okay to be nervous

-However, interviewers often interpret "nervousness" as "proof that you're taking a positive approach," so there's no need to force
+However, interviewers often interpret nervousness as a sign of a positive attitude, so there's no need to force

 3. Reverse questions are a time to see perspectives